ndf-zz/bleuart/README.md

      encrypted flash, encrypted OTA transport.
    - App rollback not supported.
 Todo: Debug OTA partition errors in bootloader and check ota rollback tools.
-   - Serial data stream naively communicated by GATT characteristics, it is assumed that connected devices will manage stream only when connected.
-Todo: investigate BLE service 0x1101.

 ## FOTA